 Before he could speak a word of gratitude, they were abruptly desynchronized again.
-Werner was so distracted by the oddity that it was too late when he noticed a figure rushing from behind.
-He felt a searing pain in his abdomen where the man had stabbed him with a conjured blade.
+Werner was so distracted by the oddity that it was too late when he noticed a figure rushing him from behind.
+Their bodies collided, and he felt a searing pain in his abdomen where the man had stabbed him with a quickly conjured blade.

 Major Ersatz twisted the knife further into Werner’s gut.
 “You disappointed me, Waltz.
 I hoped that you would be honest with me—that you would understand.”

 Werner delivered a swift kick to the man’s chest and set him back against the wall.
 “There is no understanding… when it comes to betraying Capricorn.
 Working with ELPIS.”
 He tasted iron and he just wanted to crumple then and there, but he could not show weakness.